 If you're looking for a dose of outdoorsy wanderlust, direct your attention to Cabin Love, an Instagram account featuring gorgeous images of cabins from all over the world.
-When Lindsay Bro first created the account, she didn't expect for it to amass the major following it has or that it lead her to co-found Cabin Escapes, a site where she curates listings of some of the most incredible cabins in the world, but she's also not entirely surprised.
+When Lindsay Bro first created the account, she didn't expect for it to amass the major following it has or lead her to co-found Cabin Escapes, a site where she curates listings of some of the most incredible cabins in the world.
+But she's also not entirely surprised.

 "The more accessible cabins become, I think the more interested people are in seeing what others have done and how to get there themselves," she tells MyDomaine.
 Couple this increased accessibility with a desire to retreat and unplug from the demands of the modern world, and a vacation away from it all in an idyllic cabin becomes the perfect getaway—even for those who aren't exactly outdoorsy.

 "There are so many types of cabins these days that as long as you keep your definition loose like I do, you can stay in some of the chicest places out there," Bro says.
 Forgo the usual hotel reservation and consider a travel experience off the grid.
 Choose from simple cabins with minimal amenities, or stay in one of the coziest cabins in the world, offering chic décor and modern luxuries (with a beautiful view of nature to boot).

 Ready to take the path less traveled and journey into the wilderness?
 Bro has stayed in over 100 cabins, and these are the 13 she recommends.